return42/sphkerneldoc/doc/linux_src_doc/mm/memory-failure_c.rst

 however it might take some time.

-This is not a 100% solution for all memory, but tries to be ``good enough'' for the majority of memory.
+This is not a 100% solution for all memory, but tries to be
+\`\`good enough'' for the majority of memory.

+..
+This file was automatic generated / don't edit.